adobeemeapartners/mop-cdp-munich2022/README.md

 Based on the given scenario, you will need to do the following:

-1. Write discovery questions given the customer's current challenges
+1. Write discovery questions given the customer's current challenges.
-2. Update the POV deck (pptx will be provided) to create a presentation and pitch it to the customer
+2. Create/update the Point-of-View deck (pptx is in this repository) to create a presentation and pitch it to the customer representatives.
-3. Use the demo assets provided, customize them and show the solution to the customer
+3. Use the Adobe demo assets provided, customize them and show the solution in action to the customer.

 The whole presentation shouldn't take longer than 15 minutes and will be followed by a short 5 mins Q&A.

 ## Presentation Criteria

+When building your presentation try to consider these aspects of a great customer pitch:

 * Solution Design
 * Demo